Supporting NFPs in a changing world

 - Financial structures and strategies that help the organisation manage their financial challenges – rising demand, variable funding, market volatility and regulatory change;

 - An integrated approach to NFP financial governance that helps NFP executives, boards and CFOs meet all their compliance and regulatory obligations and by doing so meet the needs and expectations of stakeholders including donors, partners and government.
 With that high level of NFP financial governance in place, NFP leaders are freed to focus on managing their organisation, delivering on their mission and growing their capability.

 At Perpetual, we have a team of experts across philanthropy, governance and investment that work together to help NFPs meet all their investment strategy, sustainability and governance needs.

 We believe NFPs are a great engine for good.
 We’re here to help the leaders who drive them forward.

 We are one of Australia’s largest managers and distributors of philanthropic funds, including acting as trustee for around 1,000 charitable trusts and endowments holding $2.9b in funds (as at 30 June 2020) and committing over $110 million in grants to the not-for-profit sector on behalf of our philanthropic clients in the 2020 financial year.

 Insights and Resources

 Perpetual seeks to strengthen the NFP sector by having our NFP, investment, governance and philanthropy specialists contribute to the debates that maximise the impact NFPs have in the community.

-Perpetual publishes IMPACT, a digital newsletter focused on the issues that matter to philanthropists and NFPs – you can join the list here.
+Perpetual publishes IMPACT, a digital newsletter focused on the issues that matter to philanthropists and NFPs – subscribe to our IMPACT newsletter here.
 Perpetual also runs a LinkedIn page specifically for the NFP/Philanthropy sector.

 PERPETUAL'S 2020 AUSTRALIA PHILANTHROPY INSIGHTS REPORT